 - 4 cups low-sodium chicken broth

-Melt butter or heat oil in medium pan over medium high heat.
-Add broccoli stems, onion, carrot, salt and pepper and saute, partially covered, stirring now and then until onion is translucent, about 6 minutes.
+Melt butter in medium pan over medium high heat.
+Add onion, carrot and broccoli stems and saute, partially covered, stirring now and then until onion is translucent, about 6 minutes.

 Add the flour and cook for two to three minutes, stirring, until the flour is slightly cooked and reaches a light blonde color.
 Add stock. a bit at a time at first, stirring to dissolve flour.
 Once the flour is smoothed out, add the rest of the stock and bring to boil.
-Add broccoli florets, turn down to a simmer, and simmer, uncovered until broccoli is tender, about 8 to 10 minutes.
+Add broccoli florets, turn down to a simmer.
+Cook, uncovered until broccoli is tender, about 8 to 10 minutes.

-Add salt and pepper, to taste, herbs if using.
-Add cream if using.
+Add salt and pepper, to taste, herbs and seasoning if using.
+Add cream.
 If soup needs to be reheated, do not boil after adding cream.

 Let’s talk about how to save money/time on this recipe: